What is it?

 Child: Can't five of us just have a sleepover; we'll be careful.

-Parent: You want to have five friends sleepover and you think you can be careful enough.
+Mirror: You want to have five friends sleepover and I'm hearing you say that you think you can be careful enough.

 (You may still have to say no to the sleepover.
-Listen first.)
+Listen first.
+Read Also: Connect Before Correct

 GOT A MINUTE?